 Leave to take political office

-You can take an unpaid leave if you are running for political office if you are a member of faculty, an academic executive or a member of BCGEU Okanagan.
+You can take an unpaid leave if you are running for political office if you are a member of faculty, an academic executive, a member of BCGEU Okanagan or a member of CUPE 2950.

 If you are a member of BCGEU Okanagan and you have been nominated as a candidate for election at the federal, provincial or municipal level, you may be granted an unpaid leave to run in the election campaign.
 If you are elected to full-time office, you will be granted an unpaid leave of up to one year.